===

 NAMES == SHAIKH

 No doubt we're meant to imagine the Shaikh in his underwear, surely wearing at least a modest loincloth, rather than stark naked.
-It's shameful enough, disgraceful enough (as the overtones of the word nangaa remind us) that he's devoid of all his appropriately modest outer garments.
+It's shameful enough, disgraceful enough (as the overtones of the word nangaa remind us; see the definition above) that he's devoid of all his appropriately modest outer garments.
 People are naturally pointing at him, and gossiping.
-'Oooh, did you hear what he did last night'--- and so on.

-But isn't there an undertone of admiration?
-'He did that?
-Why, that old so-and-so!
-Who would have thought he had it in him?!'
-Because he hasn't done anything unromantic like sell his clothes, or vomit on them, or get so drunk that he loses them somewhere.
-Rather, he's given them away, he's given them as a 'reward' or a 'gift'.
-Since he was in the wine-house, and was intoxicated, probably he's bestowed them on the beautiful Cupbearer, in recognition of his beauty.
-There's a degree of grandiloquence here, no doubt, but also a hint of real grandeur-- a self-sacrificing, damn-the-cost gesture carried off with a fine flourish.
-Aren't we now in the world of Hatim Ta'i, who slaughtered his one magnificent favorite racing-camel because he needed to provide a meal to unexpected guests?
-And of course, the 'wine' can always evoke the Sufistic 'intoxication' of the presence of the Divine beloved, so the Shaikh can look like a kind of mad, mystically transported, darvesh.
+There's a degree of grandiloquence in the Shaikh's gift-giving, no doubt, but also a hint of possible real grandeur-- a self-sacrificing, damn-the-cost gesture carried off with a flourish.
+Aren't we now in the world of Hatim Ta'i, who slaughtered his favorite superb racing-camel because he needed to provide a meal for unexpected guests?
+And of course, the 'wine' can always evoke the Sufistic 'intoxication' of the presence of the Divine beloved, so the Shaikh can look like a kind of mystically transported darvesh.

-Or, of course, he could simply have made an awful fool of himself, and might be feeling thoroughly chastened and embarrassed.
-(But then, aren't mystics and mad lovers fools by definition?)
+Or, of course, it's also possible that he could simply have made an awful fool of himself, and might be feeling thoroughly chastened and embarrassed.
+Everybody might be snickering at his folly.
+But then, aren't mystics and mad lovers fools by definition?)
 And isn't it to the Shaikh's credit if he joins (even briefly) their ranks?